-Following the abolition of stamp duty reserve tax on management dealings in Shares in authorised investment funds, there will generally be no charge to stamp duty reserve tax when shareholders surrender or redeem their shares.
+Following the abolition of stamp duty reserve tax on management dealings in units in authorised investment funds, there will generally be no charge to stamp duty reserve tax when Shareholders surrender or redeem their Shares.
 However, where the redemption is satisfied by a non-pro rata in specie redemption, then a charge to stamp duty reserve tax may apply.

-9.4.
 Tax-Elected Funds ("TEFs")

-TEFs and investors in them are taxed as described in 9.2 to 9.4 above in respect of capital gains and SDRT.
+TEFs and investors in them are taxed as described in 9.2 to 9.4 above in respect of capital gains.
 The tax treatment of their income is different, however.